 The Thank You Letter

-After you have interviewed for a position, you must take time to say thank you.
-And you must do it NOW.
-This letter should be sent within 24 hours of the time you have the interview.
-This letter must be professional.
-This is not the time to send the traditional 'store bought' thank you card.
+After you have interviewed for a position, it’s a great idea to say thank you.
+This email should be sent within 48 hours of the time you have the interview (many successful candidates suggest that this should even be sent the same day as the interview).

-- First Paragraph - Indicate your gratitude for having had the opportunity to interview for the position.
-When possible and appropriate, name people with whom you spoke.
-Be sure to name the position for which you are applying.
-Remember that many employers have multiple searches being conducted concurrently.
+- Indicate your gratitude for having had the opportunity to interview for the position.
+When possible and appropriate, name people with whom you spoke and for which position you applied.

-- Middle Paragraphs - These are sales paragraphs.
-Be sure to reiterate your unique qualifications and strengths.
-Through this letter you have the opportunity to supply information that was not covered during the interview or to emphasize a point you made but that the interviewer may not have noted.
-You may never again be able to make these important points, so use this letter to your best advantage.
+- Be sure to reiterate your unique qualifications and strengths.
+This is your opportunity to supply information that was not covered during the interview or to emphasize a point you made but that the interviewer may not have noted.